 - Add coffee if using.
 Pour the batter evenly into prepared cake pans.1 tablespoon coffee

 - Bake 2 (6 inch round) cakes for 30 minutes.
 Bake 1 (8-inch square) pan for 35 minutes.
 Bake cupcakes for 18 minutes.
 Or until tester comes out clean for all of them.

 - Flatten warm cakes with a spatula or use flattening bands if you want flat layers.

 - Let cool for a ten minutes in pans, then put cakes onto a cooling rack to cool completely before frosting.

 - Use a hand-mixer or an electric mixer to combine.
-Add an additional 2 tbsp of milk if you need to to create a creamy consistency.
+Add an additional 2 tablespoon of milk if you need to to create a creamy consistency.
 You can add more or less milk, but be careful, it can turn too liquidy very fast.